-Take the steps about a third of the way down the hillside, where a small sign on the right directs you to Warren's Shaft and the descent to the spring.
+Take the steps about a third of the way down the hillside: a small sign on the right directs you to Warren's Shaft and the descent to the spring.
 Charles Warren, a British army engineer, discovered the spacious, sloping access tunnel—note the ancient chisel marks and rough-cut steps—in 1867.
-The vertical shaft that drops into the Spring of Gihon may not have been the actual biblical "gutter" through which David's warriors penetrated the city three thousand years ago—it was apparently hewn in a later era—but an alternative access to the spring has kept the biblical story alive.
-The underground rock-hewn path and steps lead down to the spring.
-Two and a half centuries later, King Hezekiah of Judah had a horizontal tunnel dug through solid rock to bring the water safely into a new inner-city reservoir.
+The deep vertical shaft that drops into the Spring of Gihon may not have been the actual biblical "gutter" or "water-shaft" through which David's warriors penetrated the city 3,000 years ago—it was apparently hewn in a later era—but an alternative access to the spring has kept the biblical story alive.
+Three centuries later, King Hezekiah of Judah had a horizontal tunnel dug through solid rock to bring the spring water safely into a new inner-city reservoir.

 The tunnel—variously called Siloam, Shilo'ach, or Hezekiah's Tunnel—can be waded today.
-You will need water-shoes or sandals, a flashlight (cheap LED ones are on sale at the visitor center), and appropriate clothing: the water is below the knees for almost the entire length of the tunnel (a 30-minute walk), but thigh-deep for the first few minutes.
+You will need water shoes or sandals, a flashlight (cheap LED ones are on sale at the visitor center), and appropriate clothing: the water is thigh-deep for the first few minutes, and then below the knees for almost the entire length of the tunnel (a 30-minute walk).
 The visitor center has lockers for your gear.
 In this very conservative neighborhood, it's advisable for women to wear covering over their swimsuits when walking outside.
 The wade is not recommended for very small children or for claustrophobes of any age.

-The tunnel emerges in the Pool of Siloam, mentioned in the New Testament as the place where a blind man had his sight restored (John 9); the current pool is its Byzantine successor.
+The tunnel ends in the Pool of Siloam, mentioned in the New Testament as the place where a blind man had his sight restored (John 9); the current pool is its Byzantine successor.
 From the exit, modern wooden steps take you down and over the large flagstones of a 1st-century-BC commercial street to the edge of an ancient pool unearthed in 2004 by city workers repairing a sewage pipe.
-Archaeologists exposed finely cut steps and two corners of the pool, apparently a large public mikveh, or Jewish ritual bath, for pilgrims who flocked here 2,000 years ago—and arguably the very pool of the Gospel miracle.
+Archaeologists exposed finely cut steps and two corners of the pool, apparently a large public mikvah, or Jewish ritual bath, for pilgrims who flocked here 2,000 years ago—and arguably the very pool of the Gospel miracle.
 Hezekiah's original pool remains hidden.

-An underground Roman-period drainage ditch is the new adventurous route back up the hill.
+An underground Roman-period drainage ditch is the adventurous route back up the hill.
 For an additional fee you can continue still further north through the ditch (bypassing the visitor center), to the Jerusalem Archaeological Park inside the city walls.
 There is a shuttle van (NIS 5) from the pool up the steep hill back to the visitor center, but currently not from the dry exit.